usda-ars-ussl/rosetta-soil/README.rst

 See below for information on the expected structure and content of the submitted ``soildata`` and returned json payload.

-[Please don't overload the api.
-If your use case involves, e.g., thousands of repeated requests, then install and use ``rosetta-soil`` locally.]
+[If your use case involves, e.g., thousands of repeated requests, then please install and use ``rosetta-soil`` locally rather than use the api.]

 Installation
 ============